 The exposed top of a submerged mountain range, the Island stretches for 460km/285mi from charmingly sophisticated Victoria in the southwest to Cape Scott’s windswept beaches and rugged headlands at its northern tip.

-the living traditions of the First Nations’ peoples who have resided here for millennia.
+This is a land of extremes, both natural and cultural, where modern creature comforts exist alongside the living traditions of the First Nations’ peoples who have resided here for millennia.
 Enjoy leisurely roadtrips with the whole family.
 Or set the GPS for off-the-grid adventure.
 The friendly, knowledgeable staff at Visitor Centres across the Island are eager to help with advice, brochures, maps and free wireless Internet services.

 Many visitors mix it up in spontaneous, unscripted style by combining crunchy outdoor experiences with the smoothest of refined leasures.
 Epic oceanfront hiking trails, wilderness camping, rock climbing, cycling, wildlife watching expeditions, ziplines, kayaking and stand-up paddleboarding makes the “roughing” part of the equation a rare and special delight.

 Warm Pacific Ocean currents give Vancouver Island one of the mildest climates in Canada.
 Spring, summer and fall deliver shirt-sleeve days and cool evenings.
-Conditions turn dry and pleasantly toasty in July and August, perfect for trips to the beach, camping excursions, open-air markets and numerous community and music festivals.
+Conditions turn dry and pleasantly toasty in July and August, perfect for trips to the beach, camping excursions, open-air markets and a multitude of community, culinary and music festivals.
 Winters are traditionally wet yet also free from snow (apart from the fantastic powder conditions at Mount Washington and Mount Cain) and sometimes wildly exciting – especially when storms roll in with majestic fury from the open Pacific.
 All this makes the Island one of Canada’s favourite short-haul snowbird escapes.
 Discover the truth of a popular West Coast boast by skiing or snowboarding in the morning, enjoying a late lunch at a beachside bistro and playing 18 holes of golf before sunset.